Recent advances for quantum classifiers

 For this approach, obtaining the gradients usually takes the major computational resources.
 So for a variational quantum circuit, when trying to minimize a cost function, it is also wondered whether it is possible to efficiently obtain the gradients during the optimization process.
 Focusing on this question, some works have already been done with valuable ideas proposed.
 In Refs. \cite{Romero2018Strategies,Li2017Hybrid,Mitarai2018Quantum}, it is proposed that if the gate with parameter $\theta$ is in the form $\mathcal{G}(\theta)=e^{-i \theta P_n}$ with $P_n$ being an n-qubit operator in the Pauli group, then the derivative can be evaluated with $\frac{\partial\langle B\rangle}{\partial \theta}=\frac{\langle B\rangle^{+}-\langle B\rangle^{-}}{2}$, where $\langle B\rangle^{\pm}$ means the expectation value of $B$ with the original parameter $\theta$ being $\theta \pm \frac{\pi}{2}$.
-This is usually called the "parameter shift rule".
+This is usually called the ``parameter shift rule''.
 Compared with the finite difference method expressed as $\frac{\partial\langle B\rangle}{\partial \theta} \approx \frac{\langle B\rangle_{\theta+\frac{\Delta \theta}{2}}-\langle B\rangle_{\theta-\frac{\Delta \theta}{2}}}{\Delta \theta}$, the gradient obtained through the parameter shift rule is exact with no discretization error.
 More importantly, the result of the exact gradient method is more robust to errors in the near-term quantum devices due to their expressions.
-Furthermore, this "parameter shift rule" can be generalized to compute arbitrary order derivatives by applying different shifts to the parameters as proposed in Ref. \cite{Mari2021Estimating}.
+For the sample complexity, since the expectation values are obtained by performing repeated measurements and taking the average value, getting the derivative with respect to a particular parameter with precision $\epsilon$ needs $O(\frac{1}{\epsilon^2})$ measurements according to Chernoff bounds.
+Furthermore, this ``parameter shift rule'' can be generalized to compute arbitrary order derivatives by applying different shifts to the parameters as proposed in Ref. \cite{Mari2021Estimating}.

 In Refs. \cite{Schuld2020Circuit,Schuld2019Evaluating}, the theory about gradient-based optimization above has been further developed.
 In Ref. \cite{Schuld2020Circuit}, the gradient descent scheme is provided for a parameterized circuit with single-qubit gates expressed as